peaBerberian/gif-renderer.rs/README.md

   - The Plain Text Extension could be completely handled.

   - For now we render each frame once it has been completely decoded.
-    A nice improvement would be to be able to progressively display each pixels as they are being decoded.
-This would rarely be useful though, and might only be visible when either file access or LZW decoding is remarkably slow.
+    Another mode could be to be able to progressively display each pixels as they are being decoded.
+This would very rarely be better than the current situation (I would even guess worst in most cases) though, and might only be useful when either file access or LZW decoding is remarkably slow.

   - Some errors could be ignored (e.g. ignoring when too much color data is found instead of exiting) and logged.